tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 :::

-The `icons` package provides icons ready to insert into your application as inline SVG elements.
+<p class="page-subheadline" markdown="1">The icons package provides icons ready to insert into your application as inline SVG elements.</p>

 ## npm